 To build all kinds of images with Uyuni, create and configure a build host.
-OS Image build hosts are Salt clients running on SUSE Linux Enterprise Server 12 (SP3 or later) or SUSE Linux Enterprise Server 11 SP4.
+OS Image build hosts are Salt clients running on SUSE Linux Enterprise Server 15 SP2, SUSE Linux Enterprise Server 12 (SP3 or later) or SUSE Linux Enterprise Server 11 SP4.

-This procedure will guide you through the initial configuration for a build host.
+This procedure guides you through the initial configuration for a build host.